Frequently asked questions - Valley Gardens Phase 3

 Where will I catch my bus?

 Bus stops will be provided in similar locations to where they are at the moment.
-The current stop H (east of the War Memorial) will be removed with westbound buses instead stopping to the south on St James’s Street or in Castle Square (North Street).
-Buses stopping adjacent to the Royal Pavilion will instead stop in Castle Square and a new stop adjacent to the Royal Pavilion on Pavilion Parade.
+The current stop H (east of the War Memorial) will be removed and replacement stops will be located on the Steine (St Jame’s Street), and Castle Square (North Street).
+Buses currently stopping adjacent to the Royal Pavilion northbound, will stop in Castle Square and a new stop adjacent to the Royal Pavilion on Pavilion Parade.
 Bus stops will reviewed during detailed design.
 There will be an additional stop for northbound buses at The King & Queen Public House as part of Valley Gardens Phases 1&2 that should be in public use next year.

 Why are you reducing the number of bus stops?